 Mr. Murray Wilson joined the TRF in 2015.
 In addition to being a most grateful recipient of a liver transplant, he is also a farmer, engineer and a corporate & government investment banker.
 Much of his career has involved dual appointments in Canada and the UK with various global executive responsibilities.
 He has held senior executive positions in energy, mining, technology and music industries including, Royal Bank of Canada Group and TD Securities.
 He has been actively involved in a number of not-for-profits.
 Currently, he serves on the Advisory Board – City Music for Berklee College of Music, Boston, and was Chair of the Governance Committee for Alberta Children’s Hospital Foundation.
 Since his own liver transplant Mr. Wilson has become increasingly involved as a technical layman in the science of transplant medical research and practice in both Canada and the UK.

-Dr. McMaster is affiliated with the Department of Medical Genetics at the University of British Columbia and is Executive Director of the Vancouver Coastal Health Research Institute.
+Dr. McMaster is affiliated with the Department of Medical Genetics at the University of British Columbia and is currently the Vice Dean of Research, Faculty of Medicine at the University of British Columbia.
+He is also the former Executive Director of the Vancouver Coastal Health Research Institute.

 He received a Bachelor and Master of Science from the University of British Columbia (UBC) that was followed by a D.Phil. from the University of Oxford.
 His research interests are in the areas of molecular immunology, parasitology and transplant immunology and is co-lead on a multi-million initiative “Biomarkers in Transplantation” with funding from Genome Canada/Genome BC and the Prevention for Organ Failure (PROOF) Center of Excellence Centre.
 He is actively involved with national and international granting agencies including the World Health Organization, Canadian Institutes of Health Research where he serves as the as Scientific Officer for the Microbiology and Infectious Diseases Peer Review Grant Committee, and the Michael Smith Foundation for Health Research, having served as Chair of the Research Advisory Council.
 Dr. McMaster is a Professor in the Department of Medical Genetics and was Head of the Department, 2000-2010.
 He is a member of the Executive Management Team of the BC Clinical Research Infrastructure Network and a member of the BC Health Research Council.